ronaldbosma/blog/content/blog/apim-client-certificate-series/03-securing-backend-connections-with-mtls-in-apim/index.md

 In this section, we'll create a client certificate in the Key Vault, create a link to the certificate in the client API Management instance, and update the backend to use the client certificate for authentication.

 Lets start with the client certificate.
 We can use the [az keyvault certificate create](https://learn.microsoft.com/nl-nl/cli/azure/keyvault/certificate?view=azure-cli-latest#az-keyvault-certificate-create) command to create a self-signed certificate in the Key Vault.
-The [az keyvault certificate get-default-policy](https://learn.microsoft.com/nl-nl/cli/azure/keyvault/certificate?view=azure-cli-latest#az-keyvault-certificate-get-default-policy) command is used to get the default policy for creating a certificate.
-Which will suffice for this demo.
+This command requires a policy that specifies how to create the certificate.
+We can get a default policy using the [az keyvault certificate get-default-policy](https://learn.microsoft.com/nl-nl/cli/azure/keyvault/certificate?view=azure-cli-latest#az-keyvault-certificate-get-default-policy) command.

 You can use the following PowerShell script to create the certificate.
 Make sure to replace `<your-key-vault>` with your own value.